hzt323hzt/SingleAppChallenge/README.md

 # SingleAppChallenge

-The code here satisfies the requirement in coding-challenge.pdf.
+The code here satisfies the requirement of coding-challenge.pdf.

 Build and run the application by: